-Although every year, as summer approaches, articles appear indicating a progressive increase in jellyfish blooms, there is no complete agreement that jellyfish are increasingly and continuously increasing, much less a shared explanation. on the reasons for this hypothetical increase.
+Although articles appear every year as summer approaches, indicating a progressive increase in jellyfish blooms, there is no complete agreement that jellyfish are increasing steadily and continuously, much less a shared explanation. on the reasons for this hypothetical increase.
 Various factors have been considered, such as the rise in sea temperature due to climate change, the phenomenon of overfishing which significantly reduces the predators of jellyfish, the increase in acidity of the water as a result of the increase in carbon dioxide. in the air.
 But also physical phenomena such as the presence of strong underwater currents that convey the jellyfish and bring them to the surface, where they concentrate and give rise to large blooms, or the presence of strong winds that help to group the organisms.

-Jellyfish generally move vertically: from the surface they can descend to the bottom even for hundreds of meters and are carried away by currents, which they cannot counteract the movement.
+Jellyfish generally move vertically: from the surface they can descend to the bottom even for hundreds of meters and are carried away by currents, whose movement they cannot oppose.

 Jellyfish are feared by bathers because their contact causes reactions on the skin, but they are not the ones to attack: generally it is the bathers who get too close to the animal and involuntarily bump into it.

-We speak improperly of jellyfish sting: the jellyfish does not sting or bite, but in response to a potential danger its tentacles emit a stinging substance for the skin.
+We speak improperly of jellyfish sting: the jellyfish does not sting, nor does it bite, but in response to a potential danger its tentacles emit a stinging substance for the skin.

 In fact, on the part of the tentacles farthest from the body there are highly specialized defense cells called cnidocytes inside which there are "bags" containing the stinging liquid (nematocysts), and small pointed spiral formations (spicules) kept under pressure and which function like small arrows.